Château Smith Haut Lafitte

 Domaine

 First established in 1365, then purchased by Scottish navigator and wine merchant, George Smith, who would re-name the Château after himself.
 Elevated to Grand Cru Exceptionnel status in 1842.
-In 1990, the estate was purchased by Daniel and Florence Cathiard, they have elevated Smith Haut-Lafitte to among the leading great growth of Bordeaux.
+In 1990, the estate was purchased by Daniel and Florence Cathiard, they have elevated Smith Haut-Lafitte among the leading great growth of Bordeaux.

 Green in the vineyard